 Everyone has heard about the malware attack that interrupted the Colonial Pipeline that was perpetuated by Russian hackers.
 (It cost nearly $5 million in ransom to get operations back after only a week!)
-But things like that only happens to big companies and not small businesses or individuals, right?
+But things like that only happen to big companies and not small businesses or individuals, right?
 Actually, no!
-Only a small amount of the malware attacks actually happens to large businesses.
-The vast majority happen to individuals and small business across the country that do not protect themselves and end up paying thousands of dollars to get their data back or for entirely new software.
+Only a small amount of malware attacks happen to large businesses.
+The vast majority happen to individuals and small businesses across the country that do not protect themselves and end up paying thousands of dollars to get their data back or for entirely new software.

 So, how does it work?
-Basically the malware that infests your computer or mobile device encrypts all of your files making them inaccessible to you.
-You are then ransomed your software and files back to you and are forced to pay the hackers their required fees to get the key to unlock your own data.
+The malware that infects your computer or mobile device encrypts all of your files making them inaccessible to you.
+You are then ransomed your software and files back to you and are forced to pay the hackers their required fees to get the key to unlocking your data.

-So what do you do, short of spending a fortunate for IT consultants to protect yourself and your business?
-Actually, there is a lot you can do and it costs nothing to do!
+So what do you do, short of spending a fortune for IT consultants to protect yourself and your business?
+There is a lot you can do and it costs nothing to do!
 Listed below are some of the basic things you can do, right now, to help reduce the chance of you suffering a malware or hacker attack.

 Things You Can Do That Don’t Cost A Thing.

 Change passwords frequently.
 It is recommended that you change your passwords to your key systems (banks, credit cards, computers, etc.) at least every six months and use a phase for your password.
 Looking for password inspiration?
 Check out our 6 Tips & Tricks On How To Create And Remember Passwords!

 Enable basic computer anti-virus software.
 Most computers on the market these days already have basic anti-virus software installed and it’s free!
 For example, on computers that use Windows, you have the “Windows Security” with “Microsoft Defender Antivirus” that provides really good antivirus and firewall protection… all you have to do is enable it!